The Amazon Fee Creep Report (2026)

 What 'fee creep' means

-Amazon's take isn't one number — it's a stack: a percentage referral fee, a largely fixed per-unit fulfillment fee, storage, and (for most sellers) advertising on top.
+Amazon's take isn't one number.
+It's a stack: a percentage referral fee, a largely fixed per-unit fulfillment fee, storage, and (for most sellers) advertising on top.
 Some of those costs scale with price and some don't, and that mix is what determines how much of each sale you actually keep.

 The fixed parts are the problem.
 A fulfillment fee of a few dollars barely dents a $100 product but devours a $10 one.
 That's fee creep: as your average selling price falls, the proportion of revenue lost to fixed costs climbs fast.